Heavy rain warning in place for Hawke's Bay, 15 to 25mm/hr expected

-Hawke's Bay has a heavy rain warning in place from 10am today to noon on Thursday.
+Two rural roads have been closed in Wairoa, as Hawke's Bay's heavy rain warning remains in place from 10am today to noon on Thursday.

+The roads closed in Wairoa District were Kotare Road, at Low Level Bridge is closed due to flooding and Ruakituri Road, at 19.1kmis closed due to flooding/slips.

+Wairoa District Council said staff and contractors were out and about inspecting the roads and busy clearing up the debris on the roads.

 MetService forecast 100 to 130 mm of rain to accumulate, but 130 to 200mm north of Napier.